 Pitch your tent in our private, spacious campground of meadows and forest.
 We are a 5 minute walk to Jug Handle Beach and access the Jug Handle Ecological Staircase trail that takes you to the pygmy forest.
 We are an environmental campground, so pack in and pack out.
-We have a central cooking area(between sites #1 and #2) with running water and sink, campfire rings in each site, and 2 outhouses.
+We have a central cooking area(between sites #1 and #2) with running water and sink, campfire rings with cooking grates are in each site, and 2 outhouses.
 On arrival, you can stop by the office to pick up a map of the property, trails and campground.
 Firewood bundles are for sale here for $10 and help support JHCF, a non-profit nature and education center.

 Sites 5, 6 and 7 are smaller sites for car parking as they are more forested - so if you have more than 3 cars, you can still drive up to unload, but you can park your extra cars in our event overflow area just on the left hand side as you drive up the driveway.
 Site #4 is the best small RV or campervan site as it has water and electric hook up.

 We offer group yoga classes on the weekends at 9am, in the Orchard or our platform in the forest - $10.
 Private yoga classes and massage services are also offered on site.
 Please stop by the office to learn more or book.